Navigation

 Egg allergy is one of the most common food allergies in children, especially in children under 2 years.
 Here I talk about how to spot an egg allergy, and share practical tips on how to keep your child safe and healthy if they have one.

-What are the symptoms of an egg allergy in children?
+What are the signs of egg allergy in children?

-Most allergic reactions to egg are not severe.
+Most allergic reactions to egg are mild.
 Your child will usually start to show symptoms soon after eating or drinking something that contains egg.
 These symptoms include:

 • a rash or red bumps (hives) around the mouth